Go There: There’s a Lot More to Indianapolis Than the Indy 500

 Indy is a fun, safe, lively travel destination.
 Check out our tips for where to stay, where to eat, and what to do here any time of year.

-This past weekend, 135,000 people descended on Indianapolis for the Indy 500.
-The iconic racing event is certainly a great reason to visit the Indy area, but Memorial Day weekend isn’t the only time you should consider Indy as a travel destination.
+This weekend, 135,000 people will descend on Indianapolis for the Indy 500.
+The iconic racing event is certainly a great reason to visit the Indy area.
+However, Memorial Day weekend isn’t the only time you should consider Indy as a travel destination.
 This fun, energetic city always has tons going on and a growing list of cool neighborhoods, restaurants, shops and bars to fill even the most ambitious traveler’s itinerary.

 There’s a sense of history and place here that you can feel, that makes you feel anchored and connected to the city in a way a shiny new high-rise could never.
 My room was modern and beautiful in all the best ways, but even without the gorgeous terrace overlooking downtown Indianapolis, I always knew exactly where I was.

 Question for America at large: why are we not talking about Indianapolis as a foodie city?
 We should be.
-The city’s distinct neighborhoods boast impressive and unique restaurant rosters, from pizza at King Dough to empanadas at Livery to the growing list of local breweries like Metazoa and Sun King.
+The city’s distinct neighborhoods boast impressive and unique restaurant rosters.
+There is plenty to sample, from pizza at King Dough to empanadas at Livery to the growing list of local breweries like Metazoa and Sun King.

-My favorite spot is Garage Food Hall, a bustling food hall across the street from the Bottleworks with everything from arepas to burgers to seafood.
-The lobster roll from J’s Lobster & Fish Market is an absolute must, but every single thing I ate here was phenomenal (and I ate a lot).
+My favorite spot is Garage Food Hall.
+The spot is a bustling food hall across the street from the Bottleworks, with everything from arepas to burgers to seafood.
+Of course, the lobster roll from J’s Lobster & Fish Market is an absolute must, but every single thing I ate here was phenomenal (and I ate a lot).

-I was told Fountain Square was the “cool hipster neighborhood” so of course I went to do all the required hipster activities I secretly love.
-I ordered a fancy latte (and snapped photos for Instagram) at the beautiful and friendly Bovaconti Coffee.
-I browsed amazing and well-priced vintage clothes at Zodiac Vintage and bought a t-shirt I’m obsessed with (sidenote: it has been a while since I publicly ranted about how the Midwest has the best vintage shopping in the country, but it DOES).
+I was told Fountain Square was the “cool hipster neighborhood,” so of course, I went to do all the required hipster activities.
+First, I ordered a fancy latte (and snapped photos for Instagram) at the beautiful and friendly Bovaconti Coffee.
+Next, I browsed amazing and well-priced vintage clothes at Zodiac Vintage and bought a t-shirt I’m obsessed with.
+Side note: it has been a while since I publicly ranted about how the Midwest has the best vintage shopping in the country, but it DOES.

-Indy doesn’t deserve to be pigeon-holed as JUST a sports town, but it is, undeniably, a sports-obsessed place, and a place that does sporting events extremely well.
-While I was there, the city was safely, thoughtfully, and successfully hosting the NCAA tournament, and seeing March Madness games in-person deserves a spot on every college hoops fan’s bucket list.
-But the opportunities to see live sports in Indy is long and diverse, from (ahem) Indy car racing to Pacers and Fever games at Bankers Life Fieldhouse or Colts games at Lucas Oil Stadium.
+Indy doesn’t deserve to be pigeonholed as JUST a sports town.
+However, it is, undeniably, a sports-obsessed place and a place that does sporting events exceptionally well.
+While I was there, the city was safely, thoughtfully, and successfully hosting the NCAA tournament, and seeing March Madness games in person deserves a spot on every college hoops fan’s bucket list.
+But the opportunities to see live sports in Indy are long and diverse, from (ahem) Indy car racing to Pacers and Fever games at Bankers Life Fieldhouse or Colts games at Lucas Oil Stadium.
 Most people’s first experience with Indy is a sporting event, and if you have the chance to come here for a tournament or a game, DO IT — but do me a favor and schedule an extra day or two to experience all the great stuff this energetic and fun city has to offer.